Buying a Mikulov Puppy

 And - we want to emphasise - they shed a lot of coat!

 Our adults are X-rayed and scored for hip dysplasia as a routine procedure and have their eyes tested several times through their lives.
-We have hip scored more than 30 Siberian Huskies which we either own or have bred.
+We have hip scored more than 50 Siberian Huskies which we either own or have bred.
 As conscientious and dedicated breeders, we know we have done everything possible to ensure that all our pups will grow into healthy dogs, free of physical handicaps and capable of leading long, healthy and pain free lives as companions and pets.
-The oldest Siberian Husky here is Ch Foxfire Memphis Belle ET (Imp South Africa) - Saffi.
-She is still happy and healthy in retirement.
 The breed has a life span of 14 or 15 years and they are generally healthy until the very end of their lives.